-ELCDC provides up to 40% or $5,000,000 in certain cirucumstances.
+ELCDC provides up to 40% or $5,000,000 in certain circumstances.
 The ELCDC/SBA portion of the loan is at a fixed rate for a term of 10 or 20 years.
-The bank portion of the loan is at market` rates and terms, negotiated between the small business and the bank.
+The bank portion of the loan is at market rates and terms, negotiated between the small business and the bank.

 The ELCDC/SBA portion of the financing is actually funded by the sale of a 100% federally guaranteed debenture on the open market.
-The SBA 504 program is a take out financing program.
-ELCDC/SBA offer an up-front commitment to finance a project.
+The SBA 504 program is a take-out financing program.
+ELCDC/SBA offers an up-front commitment to finance a project.
 The participating private lender provides interim financing, advancing up to 90% of the total project funds during the construction/acquisition period.

 New jobs must be created (or in some instances, job retention will suffice) as a result of the new fixed assets being financed.
-The rule-of-thumb is that a project must create one new job for every $65,000 of debenture.
+The rule of thumb is that a project must create one new job for every $65,000 of the debenture.
 Qualified small manufacturing firms must create one job for every $100,000 of debenture financing.

 However, projects with a high community impact and low direct job impact may be considered when achieving a Community Development or Public Policy goal (for further definition of these goals please contact us).

 Start-up businesses may also be eligible, if, the small business concern can demonstrate that it has:

 - Qualified management with related industry experience,